Corby Pole Fair archive film

 Chairing and the Charter

-Read about the longstanding tradition of Chairing at Corby Pole Fair, and the resident of the Old Village who will be chaired on Friday 3rd June 2022.
-We are still looking for volunteers to carry the chairs.
+Read about the longstanding tradition of Chairing at Corby Pole Fair, and the resident of the Old Village who was chaired on Friday 3rd June 2022.

 An extraordinary custom

 Read about the extraordinary custom of Pole Fair in a guest blog by Helen Watts, Pole Fair community steering group member and Corby Heritage Centre Volunteer.

 The Pole Fair is a major community celebration, which last took place on Friday 3rd June 2022.
 This date links the original granting of the Royal Charter to Corby by Queen Elizabeth I in 1585 with the Platinum Jubilee bank holiday weekend, created to celebrate the long years of service by Queen Elizabeth II.